Royal Parks Half Marathon

 Applying for a ballot place

-The public ballot will be open from mid January 2020 to early February, with the results announced mid February.
+The public ballot will be open from 28 January 2020, with the results announced by 21 February.
 If you’re successful and you’d still like to sport the M.A. colours and run for us, we’d be delighted – just get in touch!

 Applying for a charity place